seb54000/tpcs-workstations/README.md

 ### Already done (kind of changelog)

+- [x] define vars in credentials setup or elsewhere with the branch name we want to target for grafana dashboards and other items we'd like to pick through raw format on github (instead of master hardcoded value in wget in script)
 - [x] If we are in tpKube, do not display AWS console link and A/K colum in vms.php
 - [x] Paris timezone + Layout keyboard (AZERTY) in guacamole, in RDP remmina
   - beware in remmina preferences, I had to switch default keyboard in RDP prefs to FR as by default it detects english I don't know why...